standardhealth/cimpl-doc/docs/cimpl6Reference.md

 VERIFY THIS: In CIMPL version 6, it is *required* that you import `shr.core` for the tooling to run.

- _(In the rare case where same element name is used in multiple namespaces, you will have to indicate data elements by their [Fully Qualified Name](#fqn))._

 #### Path Keyword
 The `Path` keyword allows for abbreviations of long urls.